moggieuk/Happy-Hare/doc/gcode_customization.md

-# G-Code Customization (including Filament Loading and Unloading)
+# Happy Hare Macro Customization (including Filament Loading and Unloading)
-Happy Hare provides a few defined "callbacks" that, if they exist, will be called at specific times.
+Happy Hare provides many "callback macros" that, if they exist, will be called at specific times.
 They are designed for you to be able to extend the base functionality and to implement additional operations.
 For example, if you want to control your printers LED's based on the action Happy Hare is performing you would modify `_MMU_ACTION_CHANGED`.

 All of the default handlers and examples are defined in either `mmu_software.cfg`, `mmu_sequence.cfg`, `mmu_form_tip.cfg` or `mmu_cut_tip.cfg` and serve as a starting point for modification.

 > [!NOTE]
 > Most of the macro names can be changed in `mmu_parameters.cfg`.
 Therefore it is best practice to copy the reference macro as a starting point into your own `cfg` file and to RENAME it.
 Then simply point to your macro instead of these defaults.
-The reason for that is that the reference set can be upgraded and that would overwrie your changes.
+The reason for that is that the reference set can be upgraded and that would overwrite your changes.
+>
-> You can also use the klipper mechanism of renaming macros, replacing with your own of the original name and still calling the reference ones here to maintain functionality.
+> You can also use the klipper mechanism of renaming macros, replacing with your own of the original name and still calling the reference ones here from your custom macro to maintain functionality.

 <br>

 Here are all the callout macros together with details of where to find them:

 ## ![#f03c15](/doc/f03c15.png) ![#c5f015](/doc/c5f015.png) ![#1589F0](/doc/1589F0.png) _MMU_ACTION_CHANGED (mmu_software.cfg)
 Most of the time Happy Hare will be in the `Idle` state but it starts to perform a new action this macro is called.
-The action string is passed as a `ACTION` parameter to the macro but can also be read with the printer variable `printer.mmu.action`
+The action string is passed as a `ACTION` parameter to the macro but can also be read with the printer variable `printer.mmu.action`.
+The previous action is passed in as `OLD_ACTION`

 Possible action strings are: